 Most PRINCE2 training organisations provide training in the method itself to project managers, to some of whom the governance aspects may appear as a burden.
 Most training organisations also provide briefings on the governance aspects of the method to senior executives, although many organisations do not take up these offerings.
-The full benefit of PRINCE2 to organisations cannot be realised if their Project Board members do not understand their governance responsibilities, or cannot operate effectively within the method.
+The full benefit of PRINCE2 to organisations cannot be realised if Project Board members do not understand their governance responsibilities, do not understand how to use the controls that PRINCE2 makes available to them, or cannot operate effectively within the method.